 Spring 2020 will forever go down in the annals of history as the time of the Coronavirus.
 We don’t yet know how the story will end – this is history in the making – but we do know that the pandemic has had a significant impact upon the lives of most people.
 Schools closed, festivals cancelled, sporting events postponed, film premieres rescheduled… Yet with the majority of the population at home, what better time to pick up a book and start reading.
 And what better time to head off on a vicarious cycle across Europe.
 But fear not!
 This is not some shameless plug for my own books.
 (Although they are rather good…) It is about a new book that is being published on April 9th called A Time For Birds by Helen Moat.

 One for the maps geeks.
 (Of which I am one…) You may wish to turn away if you have a dodgy internet connection as clicking on the links below is likely to test your patience in terms of download time, but I will persist.
 It is often a […]

 By Oliver Devon Nothing beats the fresh air, breathtaking view, and the thrill of riding your bike on a new barely touched trail.
 The adrenaline of rushing down that unknown path makes the hair on the back of your neck stand.
-Getting ready for this journey is an […]
+The anticipation is high, especially if you […]